sapegin/washingcode-book/manuscript/100_Code_style.md

 <!-- expect(examples).toEqual('./README.md') -->

-This will not only make it slightly more readable but also easier to add, remove, or move variable declarations.
+This will not only make it slightly more readable but also make it easier to add, remove, or move variable declarations.

 I> We talk about code formatting in the [Autoformat your code](#formatting) chapter.

+{#condition-expansion}

-## Improving readability
+## Condition expansion

-In many cases, some ways of writing code are more readable than others.
-Conditions, and especially conditions with negations, are good examples.
-I used to write these as short as possible; now I prefer to be verbose and explicit.
-Saving a few keystrokes isn’t worth it when the code could be easily misinterpreted.
-Better learn touch typing.
+Some ways of writing code are more readable than others.
+For example, conditions, especially those with negations.
+I used to write them as concisely as possible; now, I prefer to be verbose and explicit.
+Saving a few keystrokes isn’t worth it when the code could be misinterpreted.
+It’s better to learn touch typing.

 Consider this example: